YaraElmalah/Image-Cropping-for-Uploaded-Images/README.md

 And that's it!
 You've successfully integrated image cropping functionality into your Django image upload process using `django-image-cropping`.
 Customize the code to fit your project's structure and design preferences.

 ---

+Happy coding :computer: :clinking_glasses:

+Best regards,

+Yara Elmalah 😊

+In the world of code, we unleash our Nen, channeling our aura into transformative creations :sauropod: :fire: